 Salesman Ray Kroc opened the first McDonald’s in Illinois in 1955, licensing the name from a Californian Bar-B-Que restaurant.
 The distinctive golden arches were a feature of the brand from the beginning.
 Kroc promoted the idea of franchising, so store owners were working for themselves. >McDonald’s timeline

-Sunbeam Australia launched the ‘Pop-Up’ toaster, ‘Electric Frypan’ and ‘Ironmaster’.
+In 1955, Sunbeam Australia launched their pop-up’ toaster, electric frypan and ‘Ironmaster’.
 The Sunbeam electric frypan, which became an essential in the 1950s suburban kitchen, was invented in the USA in 1953.
-It was a square cast-aluminum pan with a built-in heating element and a black plastic handle with a heat control.
 Variations of the pop-up toaster had been around in the USA since the 1920s, but became more popular with the widespread use of sliced bread.
+More

 The Choo-Choo Bar was originally made by Plaistowe in Western Australia.
 Hearsay suggests it arrived in the early 1950s – it was certainly advertised by 1954.
 The wrapper of the chewy liquorice-flavoured toffee bar originally depicted a train being driven by a very non-PC gollywog.
 Choo-Choos were discontinued sometime in the 1990s after Nestlé acquired Plaistowe, but were revived after Lagoon Confectioners purchased the brand in 2007.
 More